yusuzech/web-scraping-projects/zhihu/README.md

   Given a user token, returns all users that user is following.

 3. working.R
-  Combine other scripts together: scrape and store in SQLite database.
+  Combine other scripts together: scrape and store results in SQLite database.
+Current code in this file use the topic "bitcoin" as a start. just change the topic id, database names and variable names, it works for any other topic.

 4. get topic.R
   Given a topic id, returns questions, answers and related user information in a table.
 It is used as intial input to get users related to the topic.